 Motion to Compel Discovery

 Yet another common California pretrial motion in criminal cases is a motion to compel discovery.
-Los Angeles County prosecutors have a legal obligation to hand over some pieces of information.
+Los Angeles County prosecutors have a legal obligation to turn over certain information.

-There was a Brady case which established that material and exculpatory evidence has to be given to a defendant prior to trial to make sure there is a fair process.
+A Brady case established that material and exculpatory evidence must be given to a defendant prior to trial to ensure a fair process.

-The Brady case and others defined a prosecutor's discovery obligations, but there are some disagreements that can come up in the discovery and investigation process where a prosecutor will refuse to turn over the material.
+The Brady case and others defined a prosecutor's discovery obligations, but some disagreements can arise in the discovery and investigation process, and a prosecutor may refuse to turn over the material.

 Pretrial motion practice is often crucial to giving a defendant the best chance at a favorable outcome.
-In fact, well-written motions have the potential to determine the outcome of the entire case.
+In fact, a well-written motion has the potential to significantly influence the outcome of the entire case, instilling a sense of hope and optimism in the defendant.

-If you were accused of committing a crime in Los Angeles, our criminal defense lawyers will closely examine all the details in order to determine if law enforcement violated your rights.
-We are dedicated in protecting your rights and to holding police officer's accountable.
+If you were accused of committing a crime in Los Angeles, our criminal defense lawyers will leave no stone unturned in examining all the details to determine if law enforcement violated your rights.
+We are unwaveringly dedicated to protecting your rights and holding police officers accountable, providing you with a sense of security and support during this challenging time.

 Cron, Israels & Stark serves clients who have been charged with a crime throughout the greater Los Angeles area.
 Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact our firm for a free case evaluation at (424) 372-3112.